 - Doing Kegels and pelvic tilts will help to strengthen your pelvic girdle — the muscles surrounding your pelvis.

 - You can’t actually strengthen the tissues that hold your pelvis together.
-That is what it is.
+That is what it is (but you can strengthen the muscles surrounding the tissues).

-- If some women have it bad enough, they’ll do a c-section, rather than have women push and possibly have the head bump it and hurt it further.
+- If some women have it bad enough, they’ll do a cesarean section, rather than have women push and possibly have the head bump it and hurt it further.

 Exstrophy of the Bladder